wp-plugins/reduce-bounce-rate/readme.txt

 == Installation ==
 1. Upload plugin folder to the /wp-content/plugins/ directory
 1. Activate the plugin through the Plugins menu in WordPress
-1. See what happens to your Bounce Rates in Google Analytics after one or two days.
+1. See what happens to your Bounce Rates in Google Analytics after a day or two.

 == Other Notes ==